let-def/goo/README.md

 # Future work

 There is nothing OCaml specific in Goo semantics.
-Adding backends for other languages should be a reasonable aamount of work.
+Adding backends for other languages should be a reasonable amount of work.